artseyio/qmk-artsey/DEVELOPMENT.md

 # ONESHOT_TIMEOUT the length of time a one shot key is active for. in miliseconds ; default 1500
 # ENCODER_ENABLE whether or not to include encoder support. default: no ; uses just over 1k of rom space which is quite large
 # RGBLIGHT_ENABLE whether or not to turn on some underglow features. default: no ; uses a TON of rom space and we need a lot for 40% artsey to work
+# SPLIT_USB_DETECT use this option (see kemo builds) when using an unmodified miranda or old elite-c
 qmk -v compile -e ARTSEY_SIZE=[std|big|40p] \
                -e ARTSEY_HAND=[left|right] \
                -e ARTSEY_OLED_BOOT_LOGO=[yes|no] \